harikrishnaalvala/ReachInbox-Backend-Assignment/ReachInbox-Backend-Assignment-main/README.md

 # 📬 Reachinbox Web Application

 ## 🚀 Overview
-The **Reachinbox Web Application** is a powerful email management platform built with a user-friendly interface.
-It enables users to efficiently manage their emails, view detailed threads, compose replies, and toggle between light and dark themes.
+The **Reachinbox Web Application** is a powerful and user-friendly email management platform.
+It allows users to manage email threads, view detailed messages, compose replies, and toggle between light and dark themes.
-The app seamlessly integrates with **Reachinbox APIs** to fetch and manage real-time email data.
+The app integrates seamlessly with **Reachinbox APIs** to fetch and manage email data in real time.

----

-## ✨ Features

-- **📂 Sidebar Navigation** – Quick access to various app sections.
-- **🧭 TopBar** – Displays current workspace and includes a theme toggle.
-- **📧 Main Page** – Lists email threads and shows detailed views of selected emails.
-- **🧑‍💼 Right Section** – Displays lead details and activity history.
-- **🪄 SubView** – Placeholder screen when there are no emails.
-- **✉️ Custom Mail** – Allows composing and sending replies.
-- **🗑️ Delete PopUp** – Confirmation before deleting an email.
-- **🌗 Theme Toggle** – Switch between Dark and Light mode.

 ---